When I was growing up, I was a passive person.

 Despite years of personal struggle, God is good.
 He brought me to a place of understanding the power of the mind and personal development, of which Breakthrough Boards and personal development are a major key.
 I finally started understanding that the problem was not “out there” but within me.

 I am a mother, ordained minister, public speaker & teacher, writer and entrepreneur (just like you!).
-Visualization, Breakthrough Boards and The Law of Faith are passions of mine and I love to equip and inspire ambitious ladypreneurs!
+Creative visualization, Breakthrough Boards and The Law of Faith are passions of mine and I love to equip and inspire ambitious ladypreneurs!